veochae/ENIA-5120/README.md

 1. Install [Quarto](https://quarto.org/), R, and Python 3.11+.
 2. Copy `canvas/config.sample.yaml` to `canvas/config.yaml` (already done here with placeholders) and update course details.
-3. Customize the sample session materials, then run:
+3. Customize the sample session materials, then render slides locally if you want to preview HTML (the workflow also renders before uploading):

 ```bash
 cd sessions/session00